mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 }
 ```

-While we have previously done all our of querying in one SQL query (both the number of articles and fetching a single random article), here we've broken that into two steps, since we only need to fetch the number of articles once.
+Previously, we combined the number of articles and fetching a single random article into one SQL query.
+Here, we've split it into two steps since the number of articles only needs to be fetched once.

 ```python
 app.logger.info("Getting number of articles...")